pexus/PerfLog/README.md

 Documentation
 -------------

-Refer to included javadocs and documents on installing, configuring and using PerfLog jar.
+Refer to the included javadocs and documents on installing, configuring and using PerfLog jar.
 PerfLogAppLogger project  shows how you can integrate PerfLog with your favorite application logger to capture debug trace data from your application code.